 “When I came down there and I told people how much money I was going to make, they kind of laughed at me and asked, ‘Why are you going down there?’”

 Ultimately, Jackson cast his doubts aside and accepted the offer from Dr. Donald Pinkel, St. Jude’s first medical director.
 He arrived in August 1968 and began treating children for leukemia, solid tumors, sickle cell disease and “any other strange and out-of-way problems,” he recalls.

 Over the next four years, Jackson witnessed and took part in new therapies that produced major advances in the battle against cancer and other life-threatening diseases.
 He saw treatments that had been refined and tested at St. Jude copied by institutions around the world.

-Amid the frenetic pace of change, Jackson gave less thought than one might imagine to his distinction as St. Jude’s first African-American doctor.
+Amid the frenetic pace of change, Jackson gave less thought than one might imagine to his distinction as one of St. Jude’s first African-American doctors.
 “At the time it didn’t mean perhaps as much as later on.”

 In an era when segregated hospitals and clinics were the norm across the South and parts of the North, founder Danny Thomas promised St. Jude would be different.
 Patients of all races would be admitted and treated in the same rooms.
 African-Americans would be hired not just as service employees, but as researchers, doctors and nurses.

 Born in Richmond, Virginia, and educated at Morehouse College in Atlanta and Meharry Medical College in Nashville, Jackson arrived at St. Jude at a time when doctors generally did not have the luxury of specializing in the treatment of one kind of cancer or other disease.
 “We did everything,” he recalls.